Florida woman killed in three-car crash in Covington

 COVINGTION, La.
-(WGNO) — A three-vehicle crash claimed the life of a 37-year-old Florida native on Saturday, July 8.
+(WGNO) — A three-vehicle crash claimed the life of a 37-year-old Florida woman on Saturday, July 8.

-Officials with the Louisiana State Police (LSP) said the crash happened on Interstate 12 near LA Hwy 1077 in St. Tammany Parish around 3:15 p.m.
+Officials with the Louisiana State Police said the crash happened around 3:15 p.m. on Interstate 12 near LA Highway 1077 in St. Tammany Parish.

-Reports show that Silver Angel was driving in the left lane when another driver veered off the opposing lane hitting Angel.
-Angel’s car then veered out of the lane hitting a parked 18-wheeler.
+Reports show that Silver Angel was driving in the left lane when another driver veered off the opposing lane, hitting Angel.
+Angel’s car then veered out of the lane and hit a parked 18-wheeler.

 Angel died on the scene.
 The other remaining drivers were uninjured.